 "Section 1834(a)(5) of the Social Security Act authorizes Medicare payment for home oxygen equipment under its durable medical equipment (DME) benefit.
 DME is defined as medical materials that can withstand repeated use, is used primarily to serve a medical purpose, and is appropriate for use in a beneficiary’s home."

 Since an oxygen concentrator is considered a DME, does that mean Medicare will cover it?
+Not exactly.

 Coverage on the concentrator will still depend on if the patient's doctor provides the proper documentation in their medical record.
 Correct documentation includes the physician cataloging that the oxygen concentrator is a medical necessity and writing the patient a prescription stating that he/she requires medical grade oxygen.

 If and when Medicare decides to cover the cost of a concentrator, they will enter a contract with a Medicare-approved provider.
 This agreement states that this provider will supply the patient a concentrator on an extended rental basis.
 Meanwhile, Medicare will cover the entirety or a portion of the cost of the rental.
 The contracts between the patient, the Medicare-approved provider, and Medicare will last for 36 months.
 After the initial three years, renewal may be necessary.
-To renew the contract, updated documentation, and information from the patient's doctor will be required.
+To renew the contract, updated documentation and information from the patient's doctor will be required.

 Even when a patient has all of their documents in order and meets all the requirements, the provision of an oxygen solution can take months.
 Furthermore, many people find that the Medicare-approved provider does not accommodate patients very well.
 Often ignoring, and avoiding patients who have asked for assistance, or sending them through an extensive bureaucratic system for even the most simple of requests.